d2l-ai/d2l-en/chapter_computer-vision/multiscale-object-detection.md

 * At multiple scales, we can generate anchor boxes with different sizes to detect objects with different sizes.
 * By defining the shape of feature maps, we can determine centers of uniformly sampled anchor boxes on any image.
 * We use the information of the input image in a certain receptive field to predict the classes and offsets of the anchor boxes that are close to that receptive field on the input image.
+* Through deep learning, we can leverage its layerwise representations of images at multiple levels for multiscale object detection.

 ## Exercises